Sumico/ttp/docs/source/Match Variables/Functions.rst

      ]
  }

-If first line in the group contains match variables it is considered start re, if start re condition check result evalueated to *False*, all the matches that belong to this group will be filtered.
+If first line in the group contains match variables it is considered start re, if start re condition check result evaluated to *False*, all the matches that belong to this group will be filtered.
 In example above line "interface {{ interface | contains('Vlan') }}" is a start re, hence if "interface" variable match will not contain "Vlan", group results will be discarded.

 notstartswith_re
 ------------------------------------------------------------------------------